CodeWithSally/CodeWithSally-Apex-English/Conferences/DF2026/Think Beyond the Code: From Developer to Architect /README.md

 ---

-## ✅ Start Monday — pick one rep

-You don't need a new title to start.
-Pick **one** and try it this week:

-- **Draw before you build** — sketch the ticket's flow or data model first, even when no one asked you to.
-- **Question the ticket before building** — don't build the ask as written; ask why it exists and what it's missing.
-- **Write down the why** — after a real decision, note the context, the options, and why you chose.
-(Architects call it an *ADR* — that's your first one.)
-- **Pick the right tool, not the familiar one** — your default is code; ask what clicks could do first, then pick what fits the job.
-- **Get in the room** — ask to sit in on a design discussion, and make it useful: take notes or draft the decision record.
-- **Own a small design** — ask your architect to let you design one feature end-to-end, not just build it.

----

 ## 🎓 Code With Sally

 **Code With Sally** is a Salesforce learning platform by Sally ElGhoul — weekly live technical sessions on Salesforce development and AI, in **English and Arabic**, built on real production experience.
 Practical, honest, mentorship-first.